AdaCore/training_material/courses/rust_essentials/060_references/02_exclusive.rst

 .. note::

-    References live until their last use, not to the end of the scope :rust:`{ }`
+    References live until their last use, not the end of the scope :rust:`{ }`

 ----------------------
 Binding vs Reference